The 20th Anniversary of Spring Drive is Marked with a New Manual-Winding Thin Dress Series

 The Micro Artist Studio made its first contribution to Grand Seiko with the 8-Day Power Reserve Spring Drive watch that was greeted at Baselworld 2016 with great acclaim.
 This same elite team of watchmakers now presents Caliber 9R02, a new movement that has two

-mainsprings set in parallel within a single barrel and uses the unique Torque Return* to deliver a power reserve of 84 hours.
-In every external aspect, the two that feature Caliber 9R02 are as striking as is the performance of the movement.
+mainsprings set in parallel within a single barrel and uses the unique Torque Return System* to deliver a power reserve of 84 hours.
+In every external aspect, the two watches that feature Caliber 9R02 are as striking as is the performance of the movement.
 The cases are of Platinum 950 and are just 9.8mm in depth.
-The hands and hour markers are made of 14k white to ensure that their brilliance endures for decades.
+The hands and hour markers are made of 14k white gold to ensure that their brilliance endures for decades.
 The Grand Seiko name, the minute markers and all the other markings are etched into the dial, and the power reserve indicator is visible through the sapphire crystal case back, next to the barrel whose shape echoes that of the bellflower that is the symbol of Shiojiri, where the studio is located.
 The two bridges have edges that are highly and painstakingly polished so that their brilliance contrasts with their perfect hairline finish.

-*Torque Return: When the mainspring has been fully wound and the torque output is at its highest, approximately 30% of the available power is not needed to maintain the precision of the watch, and is in effect wasted in a normal movement.
+*Torque Return System: When the mainspring has been fully wound and the torque output is at its highest, approximately 30% of the available power is not needed to maintain the precision of the watch, and is in effect wasted in a normal movement.
 The Torque Return System uses this energy to rewind the mainspring, resulting in an increase in the power reserve.
 In Caliber 9R02, this system is activated for 48 hours after the mainspring has been fully wound.
 Calibre 9R02 is assembled at the Micro Artist Studio by hand.“Snowflake” dial in the 18k yellow gold case

 The Shinshu Watch Studio joins the Spring Drive anniversary celebration.

 The same facility that houses the Micro Artist Studio is home to the Shinshu Watch Studio where all other Grand Seiko Spring Drive watches are made.
 This studio also brings its watchmaking artistry to Spring Drive’s 20th anniversary party in the form of two further manual-winding dress watches of great refinement.
-These twoalso carry a new Spring Drive caliber, 9R31, which has the same dual mainspring structure as 9R02 and the same high precision rate of one second a day and delivers a power reserve of 72 hours.
+These two timepieces also carry a new Spring Drive caliber, 9R31, which has the same dual mainspring structure as 9R02 and the same high precision rate of one second a day and delivers a power reserve of 72 hours.
 One case is in 18k gold and features the “Snowflake” dial while the second is in stainless steel with a sunray dial pattern.
 Both cases are just 10.2 mm in depth.
 The overall design is classically Grand Seiko; understated and refined with the sharp hands and hour markers that allow the delicate interplay of light and shadow that is an essential part of the Grand Seiko signature.